benjaminpeeters/yamlevent/README.md

 # yamlevent

-A unified command-line tool for managing YAML event entries, combining the functionality of `yamlevent-newlabel` and `yamlevent-addcontent` into a single, streamlined interface.
+A command-line tool for managing YAML event entries.

 ## Features